-Four major islands make up the Sporades in the Aegean Sea: Skiathos, Skopelos, Alonissos, and Skyros.
-Skiathos is known for its castles; its rocks damaged King Xerxes’ ship in the Persian Wars.
-It is a forested island, with many inlets and beaches and is the home habitat of the Mediterranean Monk seal.
-Enjoy the beach at Koukounadies or, for the daring, the famous nudist Banana beach.
+- Skiathos – One of the most popular islands in Greece, known for its castles and sandy beaches.
+Legend has it that the island’s rocks damaged King Xerxes’ ship in the Persian Wars.
+This is a forested island with many inlets and beaches and is the home of the Mediterranean monk seal.
+On the southern side, visit the beaches at Koukounaries, Agia Paraskevi, or the famous nudist Banana beach.
+Lalaria is also a lovely beach.
 Sail to the small ports and unspoiled bays on the Gulf of Volos.
-Venture further north the Mount Athos, home to medieval monasteries, or relax shore side at the modern marina in Porto Carras.
-Skiathos shot to fame in recent years when it acted as the set for the movie “Mamma Mia.”
+Venture further north to Mount Athos, home to medieval monasteries, or relax shore side at the modern marina in Porto Carras

 The sailing in the Sporades and Chalkidiki Peninsula is extremely easy, as the Meltemi does not blow as strong as it does further south.
-The prevailing wind usually blows from the north east, but occasionally in July and August a stronger wind blows from the north west.
-During the summer months it rarely rains and the temperature sits at a nice 20-30 degrees Celsius.
+The prevailing wind usually blows from the north-east, but occasionally in July and August a stronger wind blows from the north-west.
+During the summer months, it rarely rains and the temperature sits at a nice 68-86ºC.

 Day 1: Arrive in Marina Skiathos